Digital Academy: CollabQuest

 What to Expect:

-• Equipment Provided: All necessary equipment will be provided, but students are welcome to bring their own newer laptop and a 3-button mouse (required) for the best experience.
+All equipment is provided, but learners are welcome to bring their own iPad (with Apple Pencil) and Procreate/Dreams installed for the best experience.

 Frequently Asked Questions About CollabQuest